riccardogiorato/pocketbotanist/docs/README.md

 **Stats and reports:**

-- Top-1 accuracy is the conventional accuracy: the model answer (the one with highest probability) must be exactly the expected answer.
+- **Top-1** accuracy is the conventional accuracy: the model answer (the one with highest probability) must be exactly the expected answer.
-- Top-5 accuracy means that any of your model 5 highest probability answers must match the expected answer.
+- **Top-5** accuracy means that any of your model 5 highest probability answers must match the expected answer.

 ### The Chosen One

 Before building the frontend app I had to choose which model to use in the Algorithmia function and with TensorFlow in Javascript.
 Even if Inception V3 model was the most correct model in most of the cases I had to throw it away because it was too slow to get just a single prediction.
-With MobileNetV2 and Customvision remaining I choose Customvision because it was 3 times more fast than MobileNetV2.
+With MobileNetV2 and Custom Vision remaining I choose Custom Vision because it was 3 times faster than MobileNetV2.

 <div class="pagebreak"> </div>